jorgmayo/recursionschemes/2021-10-25-recursion-schemes.md

 final case class Cons[A](head: A, tail: List[A]) extends List[A]
 ```

-In both cases we can see the recursive strategy in the `Cons` and `Suc` definitions, with an argument defined by its own type.
+In both cases we can see the inductive strategy in the `Cons` and `Suc` definitions, with an argument defined by its own type.

 With every structure builded inductively, there are functions acting on them.
 Some of these functions are known as recursive functions, which are defined by specifying the image of the base cases and the image of a generic inductive step.
 For example, lets define the length of a list: